soumyargade/testingAgain/README.md

 One of the issues we ran into involved being able to fork the `node index.js` process on the guest as once we started the microservice it was hanging waiting on the previously run `ssh` command to return.
 This was solved by running `ssh` through a newly added `cp.spawn` command as opposed to through `cp.exec`.
 We also modified a few function calls to create the directory & start the microservice as a background process in order to avoid having other processes waiting for it to return to start.
 Another issue involved trying to debug the cause of certain `ERR_CONNECTION_REFUSED` & `MODULE_NOT_FOUND` error which were popping up repeatedly in the build output.
 The solution involved measures such as adding a `sleep` command in various locations (ex: prior to taking snapshots) & modifying the way in which we were passing arguments to the `spawn` command.

+Because of the massive number of files within the single output directory, we decided to once again use the mutation iteration folders within the output directory.
+The root of the output directory contains the files from the unmutated original file and the sub directories contain the output and mutated files for each iterations.
+The details of what were changed can be found the the `mutations.log` file in the root of the output directory.
+A report with the coverage statistics can also be found in the root of the output directory.

 ## Milestone Report M1
 [`CHECKPOINT-M1.md`](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-10/blob/main/CHECKPOINT-M1.md) details our team progress & issues faced all the way up until **March 2**.